 - These settings may be overridden for individual articles.

-- Allow link notifications from other blogs (pingbacks and trackbacks) – Check this box so WordPress to accepts or declines the pings from other sites which may reference your site or an article on your site.
-If this box is checked, pingbacks and trackbacks will appear in the comments section of your posts.
+- Allow link notifications from other blogs (pingbacks and trackbacks) – Check this box so WordPress to accepts or declines the pings from other sites which may reference your site.
+Or an article on your site.
+In addition, If this box is checked, pingbacks and trackbacks will appear in the comments section of your posts.

 - Allow people to post comments on new articles – Check this box if you wish to allow comments to your posts.
 Remember that this can be overridden for individual articles.
 Comments can also be controlled by making an article PRIVATE, which requires the appropriate password before a comment is allowed.
 If you don’t wish to allow comments uncheck this setting.

 - Comment author must fill out name and e-mail – Check this box as a way to force spammers to do a bit of extra work.
 In reality, the name and e-mail address are not verified in any way prior to the comment being submitted.
 Most legitimate commenters are more than willing to fill out a name and e-mail address.

 - Users must be registered and logged in to comment – If this checkbox is checked, only logged in registered users will be able to write comments on your site.